WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 ### Create Your First *droplet*
   - Click the green *Create* button in the top right
   - Click *Droplets* from the unfolding menu
   - For the installation step, you should create a VPS which is at least 2GB RAM, because a few packages require more than 1GB RAM to compile.
-You can always change up or down either number of CPUs or amount of RAM later.
+You can always change up or down to some amount either number of CPUs or amount of RAM later.
      For the moment being, choose the following (moving top to bottom):
-    - Image / Distributions: `Ubuntu 18.04.x x64`
+    - Image / Distributions: `Ubuntu 18.04.x x64` (as
     - Plan / Starter (Standard): C 4TB, RAM 2GB, Power CP, Storage 50GB, Transfer 4TB
 	- Datacenter Region: `London`
 	- Hostname: choose a memorable name ou can always change it later from inside the machine